farope77/Guided-Projects/README.md

   - [Answering Business Questions Using SQL](https://github.com/farope77/Guided-Projects/tree/main/Answering%20Business%20Questions%20using%20SQL): Write complex queries to explore the Chinook Database, create visualizations based on the queries, and gain insight into the ficticious music store.

-## Python
-Using Jupyter Notebook

-[Explore U.S. Births]

-Exploring Gun Deaths in the U.S.

-Creating the SimpleFrame Class: Utilize object-oriented programming in python to answer basic questions about a data set of songs streamed on Spotify in 2017.

 ## Data Analysis and Visualization
  - Exploring Ebay Car Sales Data: Cleaning and doing basic analysis on data from the German eBay website.